get-zen-dev/kubernetes-helm-supabase/README.md

+This if the fork of [github.com/supabase-community/supabase-kubernetes](https://github.com/supabase-community/supabase-kubernetes).
+Reason: to add settings for over `stackgres` working.
 # Supabase Kubernetes

 This repository contains the charts to deploy a [Supabase](https://github.com/supabase/supabase) instance inside a Kubernetes cluster using Helm 3.